cellml/libcellml/docs/reference/sectionB_elements.rst

 Top-level of CellML infosets
 ----------------------------

+.. container:: issue_MODEL_ELEMENT

    The top-level element information item in a CellML infoset MUST be an element in the :ref:`CellML namespace<specA_cellml_namespace>` with a local name equal to :code:`model`.
 In this specification, the top-level element is referred to as the :code:`model` element.

 Specific information items
 --------------------------

+.. container:: issue_MODEL_NAME

    1. Every :code:`model` element MUST contain an unprefixed :code:`name`
       attribute.
 The value of the :code:`name` attribute MUST be a :ref:`valid CellML identifier<specA_cellml_identifier>`.

 .. marker1_1

+.. container:: issue_MODEL_CHILD

    2. A :code:`model` element MAY contain one or more additional specific element children, each of which MUST be of one of the following types:

       #.
 A :code:`component` element; or

       #.
 A :code:`connection` element; or

       #.
 An :code:`encapsulation` element; or

       #.
 An :code:`import` element; or

       #.
 A :code:`units` element;

 .. marker1_2

+.. container:: issue_MODEL_MORE_THAN_ONE_ENCAPSULATION

    3. A :code:`model` element MUST NOT contain more than one :code:`encapsulation` elements.

 .. marker2